Archeologist

 • Collects information and makes judgments through observation, interviews, and review of documents.

-• Writes about and presents research findings for a variety of specialized and general audiences.
+• Writes, presents, and publishes research findings for a variety of specialized and general audiences.

 • Plans and directs research to characterize and compare the economic, demographic, health care, social, political, linguistic, and religious institutions of distinct cultural groups, communities, and organizations.